modin-project/modin/docs/usage_guide/optimization_guide/index.rst

   result = []
   t1 = timer()
-  # Iterating over a frame forces to collect distributed data to the driver and doesn't scale
+  # Iterating over a dataframe forces to collect distributed data to the driver and doesn't scale
   for idx, row in md_df.iterrows():
       result.append((row[1] + row[2]) / row[3])
   print(f"Filling a list by iterating a Modin frame: {timer() - t1:.2f}s.")